wavezz1/import_osu_addon/README.md

 # Blender Importer for osu!
 Beatmaps and Replays

-First and foremost, I don’t know what I’m doing, but I had a goal: importing osu! beatmaps and replays into Blender, ready for Geometry Nodes, so I can create some fancy simulation node setups.
+First and foremost, I don’t know what I’m doing, but I had a goal: importing [`osu!`](https://osu.ppy.sh/) beatmaps and replays into [`Blender`](https://www.blender.org/), ready for Geometry Nodes, so I can create some fancy simulation node setups.

 That’s where trusty ol’ ChatGPT came into play.
 The code is roughly based on 90% of GPT’s work and 10% me banging my head against the wall trying to fix things after GPT broke them.